 You could also choose to begin with a Country Subject.

 Say you wanted to research women’s rights in Uganda.
 You could click “Country Subject” then navigate to Uganda.
 This creates a results list of articles predominantly about Uganda.

 If you use the filters on the left and narrow your results to those having the subject “women,” you will find on-point articles.
 You can also combine browsing by subject with keyword searching by clicking the “search within results” arrow icon.

 The database’s search interface also supports keyword searching and field searching in multiple languages.

 When you click the Search Metadata tab, you can perform a keyword search across all fields and use Boolean operators such as “AND,” “OR,” and other connectors to link your terms.
 You can also choose to restrict your search terms to particular fields, including author, journal title, or article title.
 The hints on the search page advise you that for author searches, you should search by last name or last name and first initial.

-So if you wanted to see all of the articles by Philippe Malaurie, you could select the “Author” field from the drop-down menu and type “Malaurie, P.” into the search box.
+For example, if you wanted to see all of the articles by Philippe Malaurie, you could select the “Author” field from the drop-down menu and type “Malaurie, P.” into the search box.
 If you were only interested in Malaurie’s articles relating to contracts, you could additionally type the term “Contracts” into the next field, changing the drop-down to “Subject.”
 You could also instead use the post-search filters to refine your results after searching by author.